ofiwg/libfabric/man/fi_av.3.md

 purpose of the AV is to associate a higher-level address with a simpler, more efficient value that can be used by the libfabric API in a fabric agnostic way.
 The mapped address is of type fi_addr_t and is returned through an AV insertion call.
-The fi_addr_t is designed such that it may be a simple index into an array, a pointer to a structure, or a compact network address that may be placed directly into protocol headers.

 The process of mapping an address is fabric and provider specific, but may involve lengthy address resolution and fabric management protocols.
-AV operations are synchronous by default, but may be set to operate asynchronously by specifying the FI_EVENT flag to `fi_av_open`.
-When requesting asynchronous operation, the application must first bind an event queue to the AV before inserting addresses.
+AV operations are synchronous by default.
 See the NOTES section for AV restrictions on duplicate addresses.

 ## fi_av_open